-However, the question remains whether you, as a new-age employee, can save enough money for retirement, without any form of pension to fund your daily expenses.
+However, as a new-age employee, the question remains whether you can save enough money for retirement without any form of pension to fund your daily expenses.
 And even if you are far away from any thoughts of retirement, it’s still a great feeling when you are financially free and do not have to worry about using all your salary for monthly expenses.
 Fortunately, thanks to an ever-increasing number of investment options available in the market today, you can attain financial freedom by opting for the ones that offer monthly payouts.

-1. Corporate Deposits
+1. Corporate deposits

-There are a lot of corporations offering a high interest rate based on their ratings and deposit tenor.
+There are a lot of corporations offering a high-interest rate based on their ratings and deposit tenor.
 Usually, they are offered by Non-Banking Financing Companies (NBFCs) and housing finance companies.
-Such companies provide interest on a quarterly or half-yearly basis, and can be arranged to offer you returns for any four months in a year.
+Such companies provide interest on a quarterly or half-yearly basis and can be arranged to offer you returns for any four months in a year.